brendancooley/tpsp/tpsp.md

 ## Policy Equilibrium in Changes

-The equilibrium of the international economy depends on a vector of structural parameters and constants $\bm{\theta}_h$ defined in Appendix A. Computing the equilibrium $h(\bm{\tau}; \bm{\theta}_h)$ requires knowing these values.
+The equilibrium of the international economy depends on a vector of structural parameters and constants $\bm{\theta}_h$ defined in Appendix NA.
+Computing the equilibrium $h(\bm{\tau}; \bm{\theta}_h)$ requires knowing these values.
 Researchers have the advantage of observing data related to the equilibrium mapping for one particular $\bm{\tau}$, the factual trade policies.

 The estimation problem can be therefore partially ameliorated by computing the equilibrium in *changes*, relative to a factual baseline.
 Consider a counterfactual trade policy $\tau_{ij}^\prime$ and its factual analogue $\tau_{ij}$.
 The counterfactual policy can be written in terms of a proportionate change from the factual policy with $\tau_{ij}^\prime = \hat{\tau}_{ij} \tau_{ij}$ where $\hat{\tau}_{ij} = 1$ when $\tau_{ij}^\prime = \tau_{ij}$.
 By rearranging the equilibrium conditions, I can solve the economy in changes, replacing $h(\bm{\tau}; \bm{\theta}_h) = \bm{w}$ with $\hat{h}(\hat{\bm{\tau}}; \bm{\theta}_h) = \hat{\bm{w}}$.
 Counterfactual wages can the be computed as $\bm{w}^\prime = \bm{w} \odot \hat{\bm{w}}$.

-This method is detailed in Appendix A. Because structural parameters and unobserved constants do not change across equilibria, variables that enter multiplicatively drop out of the equations that define this "hat" equilibrium.
+This method is detailed in Appendix NA.
+Because structural parameters and unobserved constants do not change across equilibria, variables that enter multiplicatively drop out of the equations that define this "hat" equilibrium.
 This allows me to avoid estimating these variables, while enforcing that the estimated equilibrium is consistent with their values.
 The methodology, introduced by @Dekle2007, is explicated further in @Costinot2015 and used to study trade policy changes in @Ossa2014 and @Ossa2016.

 It is straightforward to extend this methodology to the game studied here.
 Consider a modification to the policy-setting subgamein which governments propose changes to factual trade policies $\hat{\tilde{\bm{\tau}}}$ and call this game $\Gamma^{\hat{\bm{\tau}}}$.
 Note that this modification is entirely cosmetic -- the corresponding equilibrium of $\Gamma^{\hat{\bm{\tau}}}$ in levels can be computed by multiplying factual policies by the "hat" equilibrium values ($\tau_{ij}^\prime = \hat{\tau}_{ij} \tau_{ij}$).
 I can then replace the equilibrium conditions of $\Gamma^{\bm{\tau}}$ with their analogues in changes.
 Each government's welfare (\ref{eq:G}) in changes is
 \begin{equation} \label{eq:Ghat}